 Uh-oh!
 A misspelling in an attempted insult!
 He was grasping and flustered.
 Or maybe he was just an idiot.
 By this time, I was bored.
 This "battle" wasn't going anywhere and I wasn't waiting around to be called a "pussy" again, so I blocked him and went to bed.

 This morning I decided to chronicle this episode in a blog post (this one, as a matter of fact), so I went to grab screenshots (the ones you see above) from my Twitter feed, as well as from his.
-It was then I discovered that he blocked had me too.
+It was then I discovered that he had blocked me too.

 Oh Lord!
 Do I love the internet!